Circle of Giving Kickoff Event Advances Children’s Mental Health Through Meaningful Investment

 cara@yourmissionmarketing.com

-Community members gather to learn how Center for Child Counseling is using data to drive action for kids’ mental health and safety.
+Community members gather to learn about Center for Child Counseling and drive change for kids.

-Founding members of Center for Child Counseling (CFCC)’s Circle of Giving, Jeff and Jodie Petrone, hosted a mix and mingle event at their Jupiter home on Thursday, March 14, 2024.
+Founding members of Center for Child Counseling (CFCC)’s Circle of Giving, Jeff and Jodie Petrone, hosted an inspiring evening on Thursday, March 26, celebrating the community’s shared commitment to supporting children and families affected by trauma and adverse childhood experiences (ACEs).

 ###